-Two years ago, I spoke to Dr. Robert Cialdini, the “godfather” of persuasion science and the creator of the celebrated Six Principles of Influence.
-I asked him if, thirty years after completing his seminal book, Influence, he’d add on another one or two.
+In fact, in 2014 I asked Cialdini if, thirty years after completing his seminal book, Influence, he’d add on another one or two.
 He declined, saying that while there were many influence techniques, the important ones mostly fit into his original six.
 (Check out our 2014 conversation for some great persuasion insights.)

-Cialdini has written a new, major book, Pre-Suasion: A Revolutionary Way to Influence and Persuade.
+Two years later, things changed.
+Cialdini has launched a new, major book, Pre-Suasion: A Revolutionary Way to Influence and Persuade.
 In it, he acknowledges that one more influence technique rises to the level of being a major principle.
 He writes,

 …now I believe that there is a seventh universal principle that I had missed – not because some new cultural phenomenon or technological shift brought it to my attention but because it was hiding beneath the surface of my data all along.

-[That sound you hear is the chorus of groans from all the marketing gurus who are going to have to re-do their PowerPoint slides, evergreen web content, etc. Cialdini himself may have to redo his wildly popular Science of Persuasion animated video.]Surprise! #Persuasion expert Robert Cialdini adds #Influence Principle #7 pic.twitter.com/C47mJEd2Q1 Click To Tweet
+[That sound you hear is the chorus of groans from all the marketing gurus who are going to had to re-do their PowerPoint slides, evergreen web content, etc. Cialdini himself may have to redo his wildly popular Science of Persuasion animated video.]What is Unity, Robert Cialdini's 7th Principle? pic.twitter.com/C47mJEd2Q1 Click To Tweet

 Unity: It’s All About Us

-So what is this principle?
-Cialdini calls it “Unity.”
-By that, he is referring to a shared identity that both the influencer and influencee are part of.
+With Unity, Cialdini is referring to a shared identity that both the influencer and influencee are part of.
 The more we perceive people are part of “us,” the more likely we are to be influenced by them.
 This fits with the entire theme of Pre-Suasion, which is to create a favorable state of mind just before the actual persuasion effort occurs.
 Reminding someone of a shared identity makes you more persuasive.